 Previously, when my dad and I had attempted to watch AFI’s 100 Years… 100 Movies list, we started with #1 for whatever inexplicable reason.
 We made it through the top three before getting stuck on Raging Bull.
 When we decided to make another attempt, my dad pointed out that it really made more sense to start at the bottom of the list.
 I think he just wanted to watch Ben-Hur, honestly, but I don’t blame him.
 This is a fantastic movie.

 Ben-Hur ended up taking home 11 Oscars and it’s easy to see why.
 This 1959 film STILL looks impressive in many scenes.
 Back then, it must have been absolutely mind-blowing.
-I am going to snarkily summarize the film after the jump here, so stop reading now if you don’t want to read spoilers.
+There are a few mild spoilers under the jump.

 Continue Reading →